Washington Township, Northumberland County, Pennsylvania

-Washington Township is a township in Northumberland County, Pennsylvania, United States.
-The population at the 2010 Census was 746, an increase over the figure of 660 tabulated in 2000.
+Washington Township is a township that is located in Northumberland County, Pennsylvania, United States.
+The population at the time of the 2010 Census was 746, an increase over the figure of 660 that was tabulated in 2000.

 Himmel's Church Covered Bridge is located within the township.

 History

 The Himmel's Church Covered Bridge was listed on the National Register of Historic Places in 1979.

 Geography

 According to the United States Census Bureau, the township has a total area of 18.1 square miles (46.9 km2), all land.